-A. We are all gifted with the faith to believe (Ephes 2:8-9).
-We are instructed to make that faith grow, through the study of God’s word (Romans 10:17) and through living by faith not by sight (2 Cor.
+A. We are all gifted with the faith to believe (Ephes 2:8-9) when we ask the Lord to save us.
+Then we’re instructed to make that faith grow, through the study of God’s word (Romans 10:17) and through living by faith not by sight (2 Cor.
 5:7).
 Doing these things will increase our faith.
-Many people who seem to have stronger than average faith are like people who have stronger than average muscles.
-They’ve both spent more time exercising what they were given.
-Others are actually given extraordinary faith as a spiritual gift (1 Cor.
-12:9) to strengthen them for some special work.